Skip to content

 Next, place the two unvoted ballots in the Unused/Unvoted Ballot envelope and seal it.

-Insert both the Voted Ballot and Unused/Unvoted Ballot envelopes in the larger Vermont Official Early or Absent Voter Ballots return envelope addressed to your Town or City Clerk.
+Insert both the Voted Ballot and Unused/Unvoted Ballot envelopes in the larger Vermont Official Early or Absentee Voter Ballots return envelope addressed to your Town or City Clerk.
 Please know that your vote will not count if you do not return all three ballots and envelopes.
-If you make a mistake on your Early or Absent Voter Ballot, call your Town or City Clerk to request a replacement ballot.
-You may receive up to a total of three Early or Absent Voter Ballots.
+If you make a mistake on your Early or Absentee Voter Ballot, call your Town or City Clerk to request a replacement ballot.
+You may receive up to a total of three Early or Absentee Voter Ballots.
 Spoiled ballots must be returned by mail or in person to the clerk before receiving another ballot.

 STEP 2: COMPLETE YOUR ABSENTEE BALLOT (General Election)